-As regards the application of Articles $\frac{29}{26}$ 134, 135 and 136, where an undertaking qualifies for the advantages provided for in Article $\frac{26}{26}$ (1) 164(1), (2) and(3), the \boxtimes supervisory \bigotimes authority responsible for verifying the solvency of agencies or branches established within the Community with respect to their entire business shall be treated in the same way as the \boxtimes supervisory \bigotimes authority of the \boxtimes Member \bigotimes State in the territory of which the head office of a Community undertaking is situated.
+As regards the application of Articles $\frac{20}{26}$ 135, 136 and 137, where an undertaking qualifies for the advantages provided for in Article $\frac{26}{26}$ 165(1), (2) and (3), the \boxtimes supervisory \boxtimes authority responsible for verifying the solvency of agencies or branches established within the Community with respect to their entire business shall be treated in the same way as the \boxtimes supervisory \boxtimes authority of the \boxtimes Member \boxtimes State in the territory of which the head office of a Community undertaking is situated.

-\boxtimes Separation of non-life and life business \boxtimes
+Separation of non-life and life business

-- (a) Subject to point (b), agencies and bBranches referred to in this Title Section may not simultaneously carry on ⊠ life and non-life insurance activities ⊠ in a ⊠ the same ⊠ Member State the activities referred to in the Annex to Directive 73/239/EEC and those covered by this Directive. - (b)2.
-Subject to point (c), \boxtimes By way of derogation from paragraph 1 \bigotimes Member States may provide that agencies and branches referred to in this Title Section which, on the relevant date referred to in the first subparagraph of Article 18(3) 71(5), carried on both activities simultaneously in a Member State may continue to do so there provided that each activity is separately managed in accordance with Article 1972. - (e)3.
-Any Member State which under the second subparagraph of Article $\frac{18(6)}{11(5)}$ requires undertakings established in its territory to cease the simultaneous pursuit of the activities in which they were engaged on the relevant date referred to in the first subparagraph of Article $\frac{18(3)}{11(5)}$ must also impose this requirement on agencies and branches referred to in this $\frac{1100}{1100}$ section which are established in its territory and simultaneously carry on both activities there.
+- 1. (a) Subject to point (b), agencies and bBranches referred to in this Title Section may not simultaneously carry on ⊠ life and non-life insurance activities ⊠ in a with the same ⊠ Member State the activities referred to in the Annex to Directive 73/239/EEC and those covered by this Directive. - Subject to point (e),

+By way of derogation from paragraph 1

-(d) Member States may provide that agencies and branches referred to in this Title Section whose head office simultaneously carries on both activities and which on the dates referred to in the first subparagraph of Article 18(3) 71(5) carried on in the territory of a Member State solely the \boxtimes life insurance \bigotimes activity covered by this Directive may continue their activity there.
-If the undertaking wishes to carry on the \boxtimes non-life insurance \bigotimes activity referred to in Directive 73/239/EEC in that territory it may only carry on the \boxtimes life insurance \bigotimes activity covered by this Directive through a subsidiary.
+Member States may provide that agencies and branches referred to in this Title Section which, on the relevant date referred to in the first subparagraph of Article 18(3) 72(5), carried on both activities simultaneously in a Member State may continue to do so there provided that each activity is separately managed in accordance with Article 1973. - Any Member State which under the second subparagraph of Article 18(6) 72(5) requires undertakings established in its territory to cease the simultaneous pursuit of the activities in which they were engaged on the relevant date referred to in the first subparagraph of Article 18(3) 72(5) must also impose this requirement on agencies and branches referred to in this Title Section which are established in its territory and simultaneously carry on both activities there. - Member States may provide that agencies and branches referred to in this $\frac{\text{Title}}{\text{Section}}$ whose head office simultaneously carries on both activities and which on the dates referred to in the first subparagraph of Article $\frac{18(3)}{2}$ 72(5) carried on in the territory of a Member State solely the \boxtimes life insurance \boxtimes activity there.
+If the undertaking wishes to carry on the \boxtimes non-life insurance \boxtimes activity referred to in Directive 73/239/EEC in that territory it may only carry on the \boxtimes life insurance \boxtimes activity eovered by this Directive through a subsidiary.

-Withdrawal of authorisation for undertakings authorised in more than one Member State A
+➤ Withdrawal of authorisation for undertakings authorised in more than one Member State ✓